 a college program which may lead to a career in historic

-and to the preservation of historic architectural and cultural resources
+of Historic Pittsford and to the preservation of historic architectural

-Pittsford.
+resources in Pittsford.
 With this scholarship, Historic Pittsford

-hopes to advance the careers of students from Pittsford with demonstrated interest
+hopes to advance the careers of students from Pittsford with

 List of Recipients and their career path:

-in the community who have significantly contributed
+in the community who have significantly contributed to supporting

-the community to nominate those whose outstanding contributions
+to nominate those whose outstanding contributions to the preservation

 - Responsibility for the preservation

 and restoration of historically important property